finos/FDC3/docs/api/spec.md

 When an instance of an application is launched, it is expected to add an [`IntentHandler`](ref/Types#intenthandler) function to the Desktop Agent for each intent it has registered by calling the [`fdc3.addIntentListener`](ref/DesktopAgent#addintentlistener) function of the Desktop Agent.
 Doing so allows the Desktop Agent to pass incoming intents and contexts to that instance of the application.
 Hence, if the application instance was spawned in response to the raised intent, then the Desktop Agent must wait for the relevant intent listener to be added by that instance before it can deliver the intent and context to it.
 In order to facilitate accurate error responses, calls to `fdc3.raiseIntent` should not return an `IntentResolution` until the intent handler has been added and the intent delivered to the target app.

+Intent handlers SHOULD be registered via [`fdc3.addIntentListener`](ref/DesktopAgent#addintentlistener) within 30 seconds of the application launch and MUST be added within 90 seconds.

 ### Originating App Metadata

 Optional metadata about each intent & context message received, including the app that originated the message, SHOULD be provided by the desktop agent implementation to registered intent handlers.
 As this metadata is optional, apps making use of it MUST handle cases where it is not provided.